Yashika2511/Yashika2511/README.md

 # Hi there, I'm Yashika Arya! 👋
 ### Web Developer

+📚 Pursuing Bachelor's in Artificial Intelligence and Data Science.

 🌱 I'm currently learning and working on Machine Learning and Artificial Intelligence.

+🍀 Learning and building projects using the MERN Stack ( MongoDB, ExpressJs, ReactJs, NodeJs).

 💻 I'm proficient in the MERN stack.